 Unfortunately, the SDP formulation cannot be generalized easily for non-orthogonal channels.
 The problem arises from the difficulty in choosing appropriate vectors a_i such that $a_i.a_j$ is proportional to c(i, j) for all channels $i, j \in \mathcal{K}$.
 The values c(i, j) are characteristics of the channel spectrum, and can be measured independently.

-VIII.
-Performance Evaluation
+8 Performance Evaluation

-In this section, we study the performance of our designed algorithms for the channel assignment problem through extensive simulations.
 We present our performance results for two different settings.
 First, we evaluate a graph-theoretic performance metric, and then, evaluate throughput improvement using ns2 simulations.
-We start with discussing various algorithms used for comparison.